Private Island

 Eyot House is currently being restored to the standard expected by its former owner, Richard D’Oyly Carte, who hosted his Savoy Hotel guests and his celebrity musicians for drink, food and entertainment.

 The original purpose of the house was to be a boutique hotel for weekend entertainment for D’Oyly Carte’s Savoy guests and celebrity musicians.
-However, the refusal of a drinking license by the local authority was never going to thwart the entrepreneurial Richard D’Oyly Carte who nominated the house as his residence and invited the Savoy guests and his celebrity musicians for drink, food and entertainment.
+However, the refusal of a drinking license by the local authority was never going to thwart the entrepreneurial Richard D’Oyly Carte, who nominated the house as his residence and invited the Savoy guests and his celebrity musicians for drink, food, and entertainment.
 Many wild parties and musical performances were enjoyed much to the frustration of the local authority!

 It is difficult to appreciate the significance of this Victorian trio.
 In the 1890’s Sir William Gilbert, Sir Arthur Sullivan and Richard D’Oyly Carte were as famous, talented and celebrated as Adele, Ed Sheeran and Simon Cowell are today!